 The classes tuition at private schools like McKinnon run into the thousands for each program or module.
 We had four different teachers covering different classes in our anatomy and physiology class.
 They varied greatly in competence and knowledge.
 The classes were informal with a lot of humor thrown in to get through the tough advanced material.

 Some Teachers at McKinnon Never Took the MBLEX

-The problem with that attitude is that you can’t really get your state massage certification and start working if you don’t pass that 100-question test. for $3000 dollars or more, I was not going to just hang out on a cushion every weekend in a feel-good hippy-dippy-Indian-bedspread-hung bedroom passing-for-a-classroom and hope I was learning enough to pass the massage board requirements for state certification.
+The problem with that attitude is that you can’t get your state massage certification and start working if you don’t pass that 100-question test.
+For 3000 dollars or more, I was not going to hang out on a cushion every weekend in a feel-good hippy-dippy-Indian-bedspread-hung bedroom passing-for-a-classroom and hope I was learning enough to pass the massage board requirements for state certification.

-The education level of the teachers at McKinnon and a lot of the private schools varies.
-All of them are respected massage therapists but many of them do not have graduate degrees in related fields.
+The education level of the teachers at McKinnon and a lot of private schools varies.
+All of them are respected massage therapists, but many of them do not have graduate degrees in related fields.

 Books for Massage Therapy Classes